TheRainbowPhoenix/SugarLump/README.md

 ## TODO

 Support `AUTOLOAD00` blocks ?
+Support `MAPINFO000` to convert maps to Tiled + RPG Maker JSON ?

 Future plans ?
 Port it to rpg maker, add a SLF file loader and see if the browser like that !